ofnote/gestop/README.md

 ### Gestures

 1. Mouse control -> Move index finger
-2. Mouse Down -> Thumb and index straight, other fingers bent (i.e. the hand gesture for the number 7)
+2. Left Mouse Down -> Thumb and index straight, other fingers bent (i.e. the hand gesture for the number 7)
+3. Right Mouse Down -> Thumb folded (gesture for four)
+4. Double Click -> Ring and little finger bent (gesture for eight)
+5. Scroll -> Middle and ring finger bent (the spiderman gesture)

 E.g. A left click can be performed by performing the mouse down and gesture and immediately returning to the open hand gesture to register a single left mouse button click.